-According to a recent report by the International Energy Agency, renewable electricity generated by solar and wind sources could eclipse coal as the world’s largest electric power source by 2025.
-The breakthrough of renewables will profoundly change the visual environment of cities and rural landscapes.
+The breakthrough of renewables could profoundly change the visual environment of cities and rural landscapes.
 What role does public art play in this context?
-The American artist Michael Jantzen, one of the pioneers in sustainable design and eco-art, tries to find the answer.
+The American artist Michael Jantzen, one of the pioneers in sustainable design, tries to find the answer.

 “When renewables meet art, together, they connect science and society through the power of storytelling.
 Artists and designers can help create an aesthetic that responds to people’s needs, educates and inspires them, raises awareness about environmental issues, and encourages them to think outside the box.
 The artist should take this on as a challenge and design renewable energy projects in ways that are not only functional but also beautiful, interesting, and exciting,” says the American artist Michael Jantzen, who experiments with sustainable design in the built environment for almost 50 years.
 “My first introduction to sustainability came to me in the early 1970s in the form of architecture and people like Buckminster Fuller.
 My early architecture designs incorporated solar heating and cooling and solar electricity, energy, and efficiency.
 Being an artist and not an architect, I just started to incorporate solar and wind technology into my sculptures as a natural progression from my architecture design work.